-No matter your child’s age, it’s crucial they are enjoying the lesson.
+No matter your child’s age, the most crucial part to getting kids into golf is that they are enjoying their lesson.
 Regardless of your aspirations for your child, remind them they are there to have fun whilst they learn the game.
 Keep the lesson at a slow pace to begin with until they master the basics, and most importantly keep it engaging and FUN!
 Remember that even if you think that golf is the greatest game in the world, your child might not feel the same, and that’s okay.

 Before your child picks up a club or ball, it’s a good idea to teach them the rules and proper etiquette of the game.
 The beauty of golf is it is based on principles of integrity, discipline, honour and respect.
 Not only does golf teach your young golfer to manage emotions, maintain a positive outlook and practice patience, these skills can have a ripple effect into their daily life.
 You’ll be building the foundations of a well-rounded adult.